armndsputra/weblogid/README.md

 # `O A S E`
-*oase/oasis in Indonesian is a remote, fertile area. depiction of a small framework used to create a simple weblog*
+*oase/oasis in Indonesian is a remote and fertile area. depiction of a small framework used to create a simple weblog*

 | Layer | Technology |
 |-|-|